alsotang/defo/README.md

 * #initialize
 * #set
 * #get
-* #to_object
+* #toObject

 ### #initialize

-Defo can be initialize when create a new Defo instance
+Defo can be initialized when create a new Defo instance

 With literal object: